 Signs of Sewer Problems

-You can usually tell if there’s something wrong with you sewer main line if you notice any of these chronic or recurring problems around your home:
+You can usually tell if there’s something wrong with you sewer main line and you might need sewer repair if you notice any of these chronic or recurring problems around your home:

 - Multiple clogged fixtures.
 Drains clog fairly regularly, and usually, a plunger, drain augur, or organic enzymes can be used to quickly and safely clear them out.
 However, if more than one drain is clearly showing signs of a clog, it can mean the clog is actually down in your sewer lines.